Ganapathy2324/Dr-Bala-Kumar-D/README.md

-# NATURAL SAMPLING
+# IDEAL SAMPLING
 ## Aim
-To convert a continuous-time signal into a discrete-time signal while preserving all its frequency components.
-This allows perfect reconstruction of the original signal without aliasing or distortion.
+To study and analyze Ideal Sampling (Impulse Sampling), where a continuous-time signal is sampled using an impulse train, and observe its effects in both time and frequency domains.
+The experiment aims to verify the sampling theorem, analyze spectral characteristics, and understand signal reconstruction.
 ## Tools Required
 Personal computer installed with SCILAB
 ## PROGRAM